Kyan Evans

-Kyan Charles Evans (born September 20, 2004) is an American college basketball player for North Carolina Tar Heels of the Atlantic Coast Conference.
-He previously played for the Colorado State Rams.
+Kyan Charles Evans (born September 20, 2004) is an American college basketball player for the Minnesota Golden Gophers of the Big Ten Conference.
+He previously played for the Colorado State Rams and North Carolina Tar Heels.

 Early life and high school

-After a decorated high school and AAU career, Evans committed to play college basketball for the Colorado State Rams.
+After a decorated high school and AAU career in the Kansas City area, Evans committed to play college basketball for the Colorado State Rams.

 College career

 As a freshman in 2023-24, Evans averaged 1.7 points per game in 36 games.
 Heading into his sophomore season in 2024-25, he became a full-time starter after sitting behind Isaiah Stevens.
 On December 4, 2024, Evans hit four threes in a victory over Loyola Marymount.
 On February 25, 2025, he scored 20 points in a victory over Air Force.
 In the first round of the 2025 NCAA Division I men's basketball tournament, Evans dropped a career-high 23 points and six threes in an upset win over fifth seed Memphis.
 For his performance during the 2024-25 season, Evans earned all-Mountain West Conference honorable mention.
+He averaged 10.5 points, 3 rebounds and 3 assists per game.
+Following the season he transferred to North Carolina.
+Evans saw his minutes decline as the season progressed for the Tar Heels and transferred to Minnesota after the season.